nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CampusConnect home folder.

+**Q**: How can I add contacts with the same name?<br>
+**A**: If two contacts share the same name, you can differentiate them by adding a number or adjusting the capitalization.
+For example, use “Mary” and “Mary 2” or “John” and “john” to keep each entry unique.
 --------------------------------------------------------------------------------------------------------------------

 ## Known Issues